blockarcade/whitepaper/README.md

 The goal is to reach the top row with at least one block!

-At row 8 you'll be giving the option to take the minor prize (1.2x inserted amount) or go for the jackpot (10% of the contract balance).
+At row 8 you'll be given the option to take the minor prize (1.2x inserted amount) or go for the jackpot (10% of the contract balance).

 Currently StaveWave accepts IOST in increments of 10, 100, or 1000.
 Pay 100 or more to go for the major jackpot which is 10% of the contract balance.
 Pay 10 IOST to go for the minor jackpot which is 1%